Hot Runner Injection Molding – A Detailed Guide to Hot Runner System

 Advantages of Hot Runner System

-• Design flexibility is one of the main factors that makes the hot runner system the best choice.
+• Design flexibility is one of the main factors that makes the injection modling hot runner system the best choice.
 It allows manufacturing the parts with complex and intricate designs and shapes and offers an aesthetic appearance other than uniformity.

 • The efficiency of this process is also commendable.
 It requires lower pressure of injection, and also, there is a reduction in mold deflection.
 Hence, it helps in producing better quality components efficiently.

-• The hot runner system is equipped with flow advantages; the channels comprising the melting process are present in different manifolds, and they have better insulation than the cold runner systems.
+• The hot runner is equipped with flow advantages; the channels comprising the melting process are present in different manifolds, and they have better insulation than the cold runner systems.
 They have built-in control for pressure and temperature and hence offer precise flow, which is well controlled.

 • The parts manufactured through hot runner systems offer dimensional consistency; these runners do not get tangled and hence help in automated processes.